Jane Lee Hooker – No B!

 Jared James Nichols – Black Magic

 Every time I see a photo of Jared James Nichols, his back is arched, his hair flailing, and what can be seen of his facial expression suggests agony/ecstasy.
 It doesn’t bode well.
 But actually Black Magic isn’t the one-dimensional display of shredding that I feared.

-On this evidence Nichols believes that brevity is the soul of blues rock – 10 tracks, barely 30 minutes – so has sidestepped over-indulgence.
+On this evidence Nichols believes that brevity is the soul of blues rock – 10 tracks, barely 30 minutes – and so has sidestepped over-indulgence.
 On the other hand ‘Last Chance’ sets sail with a widdly guitar opening that gives way to a thunderous riff and pounding drums that, together with some banal lyrics (eg “Your mind is fuckin’ blown”), are less than inspiring.
 There’s some light and shade and a convincing degree of force in ‘The Gun’ though, one of a few mid-paced stomps on display.

 There is some variety too, in the funky strut of ‘Honey Forgive Me’ with its female backing vocals, and the shuffling rhythm of ‘Got To Have You’ with its good-time riffing around the chorus, even if it’s a bit slight in the end.

 A real plus point though, is that Clark Singleton’s subterranean bass offers a useful counterpoint to Nichols’ squealing solos.
 It growls away on ‘Don’t Be Scared’, underpinning a stuttering riff, rumbles around for fun on ‘What Love’, and complements Nichols’ chiming guitar work on closer ‘Home’.

 All things considered, Black Magic has some good moments, but there’s plenty of room for development.